gboehl/econpizza/docs/the_yaml.rst

 Heterogeneous agent models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Let us have a look of the yaml of a hank model we will discuss in `the tutorial <https://econpizza.readthedocs.io/en/latest/tutorial.html>`_.
-The file, which also contains exhaustive additional comments, can be found `here <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/hank.yaml>`_.
+Let us have a look of the yaml of a hank model we will discuss in `the tutorial <https://econpizza.readthedocs.io/en/latest/tutorial.html>`_. `The file <https://github.com/gboehl/econpizza/blob/master/econpizza/examples/hank.yaml>`_ also contains exhaustive additional comments.
 The first line reads:

 .. code-block::